cedricbarbin/ksqldb-kafka-streams-viz/README.md

 A tool helps visualizing stream topologies by generating nice looking diagrams from a kafka stream topology descriptions.

+You might experiment issue with CORS rules : configure your ksqlDB API to allow this source, or use a plugin like [Moesif CORS](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc).

 ## [Try now](https://zz85.github.io/kafka-streams-viz)

 This was conceived during one of the lab days @ Zendesk Singapore.